Moving along an exceptional surface towards a higher-order exceptional point: Divergence near higher-order EPs

 This is a considerable limitation for sensor applications as a small linewidth $\lw = 2|\imagc{\evEP}|$ implies a small splitting for a given perturbation.
 Obviously, inequality~(\ref{eq:rcapassve}) cannot be true for $m > \order$ with a diverging $\rca$.
 Going through the derivation in Ref.~\cite{Wiersig22b} reveals that the origin of the failure of inequality~(\ref{eq:rcapassve}) is the projector~$\projector_\ind \neq \ident$.

 Finally, it is mentioned that another kind of transition between EPs of different order is possible.
-Instead of the coalescence of eigenenergies discussed above it can also happen that the leading-order contribution corresponding to, let's say, an EP of order $\order+k$ vanishes, $\roneM_{\order+k} = 0$, under a parameter variation.
-Then the leading-order contribution of another EP, let's say of order $\order$, takes over.
+Instead of the coalescence of eigenenergies discussed above it can also happen that the leading-order contribution corresponding to, let us say, an EP of order $\order+k$ vanishes, $\roneM_{\order+k} = 0$, under a parameter variation.
+Then the leading-order contribution of another EP, let us say of order $\order$, takes over.
 If this happens without any change of eigenenergies then Eq.~(\ref{eq:rcascaling}) still applies since $\rca_{\order+k} = 0$.